eclipse-iceoryx/iceoryx/tools/HelixQAC/README.md

 ## adding iceory files to the Helix QAC Project
-this can be done in many ways, but we will go with the most straightforward one : process monitor. supposing you build with ` cmake --build build`, you will run the command
+this can be done in many ways, but we will go with the most straightforward one : process monitor. supposing you build with ` cmake --build build` (after having run ` cmake -Bbuild -Hiceoryx_meta ` ), you will run the command

     qacli sync -P . -t MONITOR -- "cmake --build build" this will run the build of iceoryx, and helix QAC will catch all files being built.